NYCPlanning/deprecated-labs-zap-api/README.md

 Create a new remote: `git remote add dokku dokku@{host}:zap-api` Deploy with a git push `git push dokku master` or alias another branch to master `git push dokku {other-branch}:master`

+### Dockerfile Deployment
+  This repo includes a `Dockerfile` which dokku will use to run the API.
+See dokku's [Dockerfile Deployment](http://dokku.viewdocs.io/dokku/deployment/methods/dockerfiles/) docs for more info.

 ## Worker

 This api includes a worker process (see `./Procfile`) that connects to the database and refreshes the materialized view `normalized_projects` every 30 minutes.
 It will send slack messages to the #labs-bots channel to notify us of its status